-Fiberglass pools are an excellent option for homeowners that want a pool installed relatively quickly.
-These pools come in several different shapes, are relatively low maintenance, and feature several other benefits not shared by concrete or vinyl swimming pools.
+Fiberglass pools are a great choice for homeowners looking for an efficient installation process.
+These pools come in several shapes, are super durable, and have relatively low maintenance needs.
+They also have several other benefits not shared by concrete or vinyl swimming pools.

-Read on for more information on why a fiberglass pool is the perfect low maintenance option for your home that also provides a high-end feel.
+Read on for more information on why fiberglass pools are the perfect low-maintenance pool option for your home that provides a high-end feel.

 What is a Fiberglass Pool?

 Fiberglass pools are one-piece units created using a mold in a factory.
-This mold renders the sides and bottom of a swimming pool in various shapes and sizes, which get placed in the ground.
-These fiberglass pools feature other materials aside from fiberglass, and they get shipped anywhere people live.
+This mold comes complete with the sides and bottom of the pool in various shapes and sizes.
+These fiberglass pool frames are shipped around the country and delivered to your backyard, ready to install.

-Each of these molded swimming pools consists of several different layers that contribute strength and support to the overall design.
-These layers fuse together to form an incredibly tough shell that can include features like a hot tub, built-in seating, and steps.
-You can find fiberglass pools in many shapes such as circles, rectangles, kidney, oval, and combination shapes.
+Each of these molded swimming pools consists of several different layers that contribute to the strength and support of the overall design.
+These layers fuse together to form an incredibly tough shell that can include features like built-in seating, steps, etc. You can find fiberglass pools in many shapes, such as circles, rectangles, kidneys, ovals, and a combination of shapes.

+Because they are premade, you won’t be able to customize a fiberglass pool as heavily as you would other types of pools.
 Many of these fiberglass pools are blue on the inside, but other colors are available.
-Some pools even feature interesting textures, graphics, or other accent art.
-The finishes available will vary from one company to another, and higher-end pools frequently come with added features.
+Some fiberglass swimming pools even feature interesting textures, graphics, or other accent art.
+The finishes available will vary from one company to another, and higher-end pools frequently come with more added features.

-There are many reasons to go with a fiberglass pool, but ultimately it comes down to your personal preferences on whether you go with fiberglass or another type of pool.
-For a full comparison, read my guide on fiberglass vs. vinyl vs. concrete pools.
+There are many reasons to go with a fiberglass pool, but ultimately, it comes down to your personal preferences.
+Read my guide on fiberglass vs. vinyl vs. concrete pools for a complete comparison.

-Concrete pools offer a number of benefits to homeowners, including:
+Concrete pools offer several benefits to homeowners, including:

-- Very durable and lasts a long time when properly cared for in all seasons
+- Very durable and can last a long time when properly cared for

 - Increases the resale value of your home